Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

-An infection can affect your results, as can certain medications.
+An infection can affect your results, as can certain medicines.
 Riding a bicycle and ejaculation may also affect your results.

-You may need to abstain from sex and not ride a bicycle within one or two days of the test.
-In addition, be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+You may need to abstain from sex and not ride a bicycle within 1 to 2 days of the test.
+In addition, be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.